Back to Blog

 1. Gmail and Other Google Services

 Google allows users to enable 2FA across Gmail, Google Drive, and the entire Google workspace.
-You can use either SMS codes, Google Authenticator, or Google Prompt to add a second layer of verification.
+You can use either SMS codes, Google Authenticator, or Google Prompt.
+These add a second layer of verification.

 2. Facebook